Registration Dossier

 Additional information

-The long-term toxicity/carcinogenicity of calcium lactate, a food additive, was examined in F344 rats.
-Calcium lactate was given ad lib in the drinking-water at levels of 0, 2.5 or 5% to groups of 50 male and 50 female rats for two years No clear toxic lesion was specifically caused by long-term administration of calcium lactate.
-No significant dose-related increase was found in the incidences of tumours in any organ or tissue.
+The long-term toxicity, carcinogenicity of Calcium lactate pentahydrate was examined in F344 rats.
+Calcium lactate was given ad libitum in the drinking-water at levels of 0, 2.5 or 5% to groups of 50 male and 50 female rats for two years.
+No clear toxic lesion was specifically caused by long-term administration of calcium lactate.
+No significant dose-related increase was found in the incidences of tumors in any organ or tissue.
 The results indicated that calcium lactate had neither toxic nor carcinogenic activity in F344 rats.

-Calcium lactate fully dissociates into Ca2+ ions and lactate.
-Therefore, its toxicological properties, if any, can be assessed based on data for calcium chloride and lactic acid (see read-across statement).
+Calcium (S)-lactate fully dissociates into Ca2+ ions and lactate.
+Therefore, its toxicological properties can be assessed based on data for calcium chloride and lactic acid (see read-across statement provided in IUCLID section 13).

 Lactic acid is a major and essential species in mammalian primary metabolism and a ubiquitous ingredient in all kinds of food.
 Carcinogenicity is not a relevant end point for such a substance, since there is no way of lowering exposure below minimum required levels or normal (or even abnormal) internal levels.